abrasive/shairport/README.md

 ------
 Shairport 2.0 is working on Raspberry Pi and Linksys NSLU2, both using OpenWrt.
 It works on an Ubuntu laptop.
 It works well with built-in audio and with a variety of USB-connected Amplifiers and DACs.

-Shairport 2.0 DOES NOT WORK WITH RASPIAN.
-It runs, but it's very glitchy.
+Shairport 2.0 DOES NOT WORK WITH RASPIAN at present.
+It does run, but it's very glitchy.
 This seems to be due to a known problem with Raspian.
 On the other hand, Shairport 2.0 runs well on the exact same hardware but using OpenWrt in place of Raspian.

-Shairport 2.0 runs on Ubuntu inside VMWare Fusion on a Mac, but syncronisation is off when using the built-in emulated soundcard.
+Shairport 2.0 runs on Ubuntu inside VMWare Fusion on a Mac, but synchronisation is off when using the built-in emulated soundcard.

 Please note that Shairport 2.0 only works with the ALSA back end.
 You can compile the other back ends in as you wish, but it will not work properly with them.
 Maybe someday...